- American Physical Society Sites

 Postdoctoral positions, teaching assistantships, published research

-Less than 20% of grads will hold permanent faculty positions
+Less than 20% of physics graduates will hold permanent tenure-line faculty positions

 Carlos is a materials scientist inspiring students and finding materials to make devices work better.